RSE-Sheffield/sssurvey/report.md

 > Everyone who completes the survey will have the option to take part in a prize draw for a £50 Amazon voucher and to request a free 1 hour software consultation from our team.

-The survey was sent out on 2020-11-09 and closed to responses on ????.
+The survey was sent out on 2020-11-09 and closed to responses on 06/11/2020.
+Further information on the survey can be found here: https://bit.ly/30PGBsH.
+Permission to send an email to all PhD students and research staff was obtained by the University of Sheffield, Research Practice Lead.
+The survey obtained ethics approval (ethics approval number: 032771).

 ## Anonymisation